sewerai-org/yatzy-kata/README.md

 Your goal is to refactor it, keeping in mind language conventions, readbility, and maintabability.
 Feel free to change improve the tests, too.

+Note: Some languages do not have the correct scores in the unit tests.

 ## Kata: Yatzy rules

 The game of Yatzy is a simple dice game.
 Each player rolls five six-sided dice.
 They can re-roll some or all of the dice up to three times (including the original roll).